Bumper Offer - Urjas oil Just @ Rs. 1

 Interaction between Alcohol and Azicin (Moxy)

-Due to lack of research, there is no information about the side effects of taking Azicin (Moxy) with alcohol.
+Due to lack of research, nothing can be said about side effects of consuming alcohol while taking Azicin (Moxy).

 Yes, Azicin (Moxy) can treat gonorrhea and chlamydia.
 For the mild infection, a single dose is given whereas in case of severe infection treatment should be given for at least one week, and response should be closely monitored by a doctor.
 However, you must consult your doctor before taking any antibiotic for treating gonorrhea and chlamydia.